NavidMohseni/Mastering-Shiny-Book-Solutions/README.md

 # Mastering-Shiny-Book-Solutions
-We tried to answer the exercises of Mastering Shiny by Hadley Wickham
+We tried to answer the exercises of Mastering Shiny by Hadley Wickham.